-A Commander's Account and Lessons Learned from the 2019 MAGTF Warfighting Exercise of U.S. Military Culture Programs, 2004-20

-The Rise and Decline

-Edited by Kerry B. Fosher, PhD, and Lauren Mackenzie, PhD
+The Rise and Decline of U.S. Military Culture Programs, 2004-20 Edited by Kerry B. Fosher, PhD, and Lauren Mackenzie, PhD paperback | 6 x 9 | 274 est. pp.

-The Rise and Decline of U.S. Military Culture Programs is intended to capture the experiences and lessons learned during a remarkable period, roughly 2004-20, during which the U.S. Department of Defense (DOD) experimented with a broad range of programs and initiatives related to culture.
+About the Book The Rise and Decline of U.S. Military Culture Programs is intended to capture the experiences and lessons learned during a remarkable period, roughly 2004-20, during which the U.S. Department of Defense (DOD) experimented with a broad range of programs and initiatives related to culture.
 These programs were intended to improve military personnel's capacity to understand and operate effectively within culturally complex environments.
 While most culture-related efforts focused on conflicts in Iraq and Afghanistan, especially during the early years, they also helped address a capability gap in missions around the globe.
 Those working in culture programs recognized that the DOD's interest in culture was cyclical.
-There had been cycles of interest during World War II, the Vietnam War, and the Cold War era, Each time, interest waned after a few years and programs were dismantled.
+There had been cycles of interest during World War II, the Vietnam War, and the Cold War era.
+Each time, interest waned after a few years and programs were dismantled.
 So, that cycle would likely end at some point, only to pick up again in 5, 10, or 20 years.